patime07/Excel-Projects/README.md

 ## Introduction

-Welcome to my GitHub repository dedicated to Excel projects!
-This repository contains a collection of diverse projects demonstrating my data analysis skills using Excel.
-These projects encompass a wide range of data manipulation, data analysis, and visualization techniques to derive insights from various datasets.
+Welcome to my GitHub repository for Excel projects!
+This repository has a set of projects that I have worked on to land my first "Junior Data Analyst" position

 ## Projects📁